Identity Strain: When Success Makes Life Slowly Eroded

 • Psychological conflict, not simply “too much work”

-• Requires deep identity work, not surface fixes
+• Usually needs identity-level work, not only surface fixes

-Expatriation serves as a site for questioning the taken-for-granted foundation of cultural identity.” – Hall, 1992
+Expatriation serves as a site for questioning the taken-for-granted foundation of cultural identity.

 Identity Strain: The Real Driver of Expat Exhaustion